At this weekend’s Property Investor Show we were delighted to be asked to host two panel debates.

 One entitled ‘The State of the PRS’ and the other ‘SME Housebuilding’.

-Our Russell Quirk chaired the first of these on Friday morning, a panel that included Eddie Hooker of Hamilton Fraser, David Cox of Rightmove, marc von Grundherr of Benham and Reeves estate agents and Chris Norris of the NRLA.
+Property Public Relations expert, Russell Quirk chaired the first of these on Friday morning, a panel that included Eddie Hooker of Hamilton Fraser, David Cox of Rightmove, marc von Grundherr of Benham and Reeves estate agents and Chris Norris of the NRLA.

 The discussion began with an overview of the 2021 UK housing market and the ‘surprising hike in home values that few would have predicted as we entered the pandemic’ said Russell.